Azure-Samples/iot-edge-for-iiot/3-Monitor.md

 ### Create layered deployments

 We'll create two [layered deployment](https://docs.microsoft.com/en-us/azure/iot-edge/module-deployment-monitoring?view=iotedge-2020-11#layered-deployment) to have a long running job that will deploy the metrics collector module to all IoT Edge devices that have the tag `metricsCollector` if in the top network layer or the tag `metricsCollectorNested` if in a nested network layer.
 Tagging of IoT Edge devices is done in the next section.

-To create the first layered deployment, from the [Azure Cloud Shell](https://shell.azure.com/):
+To create the first layered deployment for devices in the top layer, from the [Azure Cloud Shell](https://shell.azure.com/):

 - Go to the cloned repo folder: